 The fort re-opened on February 14, 2000 after a five month closure from considerable structural damage caused to below it by sea erosion in a 1999 hurricane.
 Features include a large video screen in the theater, new mannequins in the exhibition area and George, the resident ghost.
 Beyond the reach of Bermuda's public transportation bus system, it's accessible if you take the local mini bus or take a taxi, or a rented moped.

 An eastern fort, above the town of St. George, closed for years, it is almost identical and similar in plan to Fort George.
-It was built on the site of Warwick Castle by Governor Richard Moore and became known as this.
-It replaced and enlarged the earlier fort of Warwick Castle from where Bermudians in 1775 with great treachery stole hundreds of barrels of gunpowder from the British in their support of the American Revolution.
+It was built on the site of the earlier Warwick Castle fort by Governor Richard Moore and became known as Fort William.
+It was from where Bermudians in 1775 with great treachery stole between 80-100 barrels and half-barrels of gunpowder from the British in their support of the American Revolution.
 (Today, elsewhere in Bermuda, American visitors can see the original letter from George Washington asking Bermudians to steal the gunpowder).

 British soldiers were brought in to stop Bermudian "treachery."
 The United States and France plotted to capture Bermuda but never followed through.
 The gunpowder was used by the Americans at the Battle of Bunker Hill.
 They lost the battle but won the will to keep fighting.